yochaigal/cairn/wip/2e/forest-seeds.md

 | **19**  | Treeline Heights   | Swaying Plants     |
 | **20**  | War Route          | Tree Carvings      |

 > If some of the results seem incongruous, that's OK!
-Turn it into a question, like "Why _is_ there an old logging road leading to the bandit's hideout?"
+Create questions from the juxtaposition, such as "Why _is_ there an old logging road leading to the bandit's hideout?"
 That said, don't be afraid to choose a more appropriate result if you're having a hard time making it work!

 ### Stock the POIs